 We Shipped 4 Games with AI in 30 Days — Here's How

-A small studio used three AI agents to build, ship, and monetize four games across Flutter, Unity, and Roblox in a single month.
+A small studio used AI-assisted production lanes to build, ship, and monetize four games across Flutter, Unity, and Roblox in a single month.
 Real numbers, real code, real lessons.

 Most game studios spend months on a single title.
 We shipped four — across three different engines — in 30 days.
 Not prototypes.
 Published, monetized games with real users generating real revenue.

 The secret wasn't crunch.
-It was three AI development agents working alongside a solo developer, each handling different aspects of the pipeline: code, content, and coordination.
+It was three AI-assisted production lanes working alongside a solo developer: engineering, product strategy, and review.

 Here's exactly how we did it, what went wrong, and whether we'd do it again.